 a.
-This renewal permit action requires that the CSO outfalls identified in the Identification of Sensitive Areas Report as discharging to a Sensitive Area be given priority with respect to controlling overflows through the implementation of CSO control projects to meet the minimum 85% wet weather capture requirement consistent with the Presumption Approach.
+This renewal permit action requires that the CSO outfalls identified in the "Identification of Sensitive Areas Report" dated June 2018 (revised October 19, 2018, January 31, 2019 and March 29, 2019) as discharging to a Sensitive Area be given priority with respect to controlling overflows through the implementation of CSO control projects to meet the minimum 85% wet weather capture requirement consistent with the Presumption Approach.